physimals/verbena/doc/theory.rst

 The Vascular Model
 ------------------

-The Vascular Model was originally proposed by Ostergaard et al. and was used for the analysis of DSC data (within a Bayesian like algorithm) by Mouridsen et al. in 2006.
+The Vascular Model was originally proposed by Ostergaard et al [1]_. and was used for the analysis of DSC data (within a Bayesian like algorithm) by Mouridsen et al. 2006 [2]_.
 The basic principle follows all tracer kinetic studies and treats the concentration of contrast agent in the tissue as the convolution of an arterial input function (AIF) and a residue function.